-I find that the public often doesn’t know just what it is that veterinary technicians do.
-Due to this, there are often misconceptions and preconceived notions about what techs are, what we do, and how vital we may, or may not be.
-Here are my top ten misconceptions about veterinary technicians
+Often, there are misconceptions and preconceived notions about what veterinary nurses are, what we do, and how vital we are to the veterinary practice.
+Here are our top ten misconceptions about veterinary technicians:

 1. We’re in it for the money

 I don’t know about you all, but if I were just in it for the money I would get another job lickety split.
 Being a veterinary professional is not something any of us do because we’re in it for the money.
 We don’t earn much, despite the tirade of complaints we get due to high prices.
 We’re in it because we love animals, plain and simple.
 We love to help those that need it most, and give a voice to those that have none.
-We like to bleed, sweat and cry to make sure that every animal is happy, healthy, and treated fairly.
+We shed blood, sweat and tears to make sure that every animal is happy, healthy, and treated fairly.

 2. We overcharge